Inclusive Recruitment: 9 Practices + Infographic

 Diversity and Inclusion in Workplace

 Conversations about recruiting often include terms like “diversity” and “inclusion.”
-To understand what it means to have an inclusive workplace, we first need to figure out the meaning of the word “diversity.”
-How can we define it?
+To recognize what it means to have an inclusive workplace, we first need to figure out the meaning of the word “diversity.”

 Inclusion and diversity go hand in hand during the recruiting process.
 The difference is that while diversity is a set of characteristics, inclusion is the attitude towards these characteristics.